15 Best Holocaust Movies on Netflix Right Now

 2. The Resistance Banker (2018)

 ‘The Resistance Banker’ is set during the Dutch resistance of the ’40s.
 Essentially a biopic of a Dutch banker named Walraven van Hall, the film begins its story in the German-occupied Netherlands.
-Van Hall is approached by one of the members of the resistance who is seeking funding using his outreach.
+Van Hall is approached by a member of the resistance seeking funding using his outreach.
 Along with his brother, Van Hall devises a foolproof network of fake loans to fund guerilla warfare and to help out the ones in exile.
-The siblings then go ahead with creating fraud guilders worth millions to aid the resistance movement from the Dutch bank, right under the nose of the Nazis.
+The siblings then go ahead with creating fraud guilders worth millions to aid the resistance movement from the Dutch bank right under the nose of the Nazis.
 Holland is liberated soon after 1945 as Hall goes into hiding to escape his capture.
 With remarkable performances, this one is a must-see.
-Watch the movie here.
+You can stream the movie here.

 1. The Photographer of Mauthausen (2018)

 ‘The Photographer of Mauthausen,’ also known as ‘El fotógrafo de Mauthausen,’ is a Spanish biography drama historical film.
 Based on real events, the feature revolves around Francesc Boix, who is a Spaniard inmate in the Nazi concentration camp of Mauthausen in Austria.
 He is someone who tries to save the shreds of evidence of the horrors committed inside its walls.
 It is easily one of the most eye-opening films on this list, and we recommend seeing it for the harrowing story.
-Watch the movie here.
+You can watch ‘The Photographer of Mauthausen’ here.

 Read More: Best Murder Mystery Movies on Netflix